edindzabija/command-api/README.md

-# command-api
+# Command API

-Collection of terminal commands
+## A collection of terminal commands

 The goal of this project is learning .net core and building an API.